jruebsam/pypiv/_sources/index.rst.txt

 After both of these methods the filtered values are interpolated.

 After the first stage of the piv, an other can be set in order to reduce the error even further.
-This is called an adaptiv piv.
+This is called an adaptive piv.
 With in these method the formerly chosen grid is deformed to capture particles in the flow with the previously calculated velocity.
 These stages can be added up so that the grid can be refined or the error iteratively lowered.